elerac/tikz_freeform_annotation/README.md

 ![teaser](documents/teaser.png)

-Select arbitrary areas using Photoshop's powerful selection tools and export them as paths with Illustrator.
-This script converts the paths to TikZ code and allows you to annotate the freeform area in your LaTeX document.
+Select arbitrary areas using Photoshop's powerful selection tools and draw the selected areas in TikZ.
+TikZ is beneficial to change the appearance of the path (e.g., color, line width, dash pattern, etc.) without modifying the image file.
+This repository contains a script to convert the path exported from Photoshop to TikZ code.

-## Usage

-### Preparation of SVG
+## Preparation of SVG

 1. Select areas using Photoshop.
     - Select a area using the selection tools, such as "Object Selection Tool" or "Lasso Tool."